Mean-field Variational Bayes for Sparse Probit Regression: Simulation studies

-As shown in Table~\ref{tab:results}, in both $p\ll n$ and $p \gg n$ settings, the MFVB is about two to three orders of magnitude faster on average.
+Table~\ref{tab:results} also reports the average effective sample size for $\beta_{j}$ and $\gamma_{j}$ as a standard mixing diagnostic for the Gibbs sampler.
+As shown in Table~\ref{tab:results}, in both $p < n$ and $p > n$ settings, the MFVB is more than one order of magnitude faster in the first scenario, and over three orders in the second one.
 Moreover, in the simpler $p\ll n$ setting, the two methods provide practically equal results in terms of variable selection and out-of-sample deviance, with an almost perfect variable selection.
 In the challenging $p \gg n$ setting, both methods perform well in terms of true positive and true negative rates, although some small differences are present between the two methods.
-These differences can be better understood by looking at the estimated posterior inclusion probabilities (PIPs hereafter) plotted as a function of the data-generating regression parameters $\gamma_{j}^{0}\beta_{j}^{0}$ across repeated simulations, for both the first (Figure \ref{fig:fig1}) and second (Figure \ref{fig:fig2}) scenario.
+These differences can be better understood by looking at the estimated posterior inclusion probabilities (PIPs hereafter) plotted as a function of the data-generating regression parameters $\gamma_{j}^{0}\beta_{j}^{0}$ across repeated simulations, for both the first (Figure~\ref{fig:fig1}) and second (Figure~\ref{fig:fig2}) scenario.
 In general, we observe that MFVB PIPs tend to degenerate toward the boundaries $0$ or $1$, in line with theoretical results in \citet{ormerod2017variational} for linear models, where it is shown that, under proper initialization, they converge to the true data-generating indicators $\gamma_{j}^{0}\in\{0,1\}$.
 On the other hand, MCMC tends to be less sparse, possibly including more variables than needed: especially for the $p\gg n$ scenario, this may result in a higher out-of-sample deviance.

 Considering now the two scenarios more in detail, in the first ($p\ll n$) one, the MFVB estimates also match the PIP estimates obtained with MCMC for values of $\gamma_{j}^{0}\beta_{j}^{0}$ different from zero.
 See Figure~\ref{fig:fig1}.